giorgioskij/SuperMario-RL/readme (conflicted).md

 [3] Volodymyr Mnih and Koray Kavukcuoglu and David Silver and Alex Graves and Ioannis Antonoglou and Daan Wierstra and Martin A. Riedmiller (2013).
 Playing Atari with Deep Reinforcement Learning

 [3] van Hasselt, H., Guez, A., & Silver, D. (2016).
-Deep Reinforcement Learning w
+Deep Reinforcement Learning with Double Q-Learning.
+Proceedings of the AAAI Conference on Artificial Intelligence, 30(1)